axlEscalada/axlescalada.github.io/README.md

 # axlescalada.github.io
-Personal blog write with Zola in order to use markdown pages
+Personal blog written with Zola in order to use markdown pages